Saayaman/webflow-react-template/README.md

 # WEBFLOW REACT TEMPLATE

 The walkthrough below will demonstrate how to build and create CDN for a react project and integrate it in webflow.
 This is a template for a lightweight react project for creating small components, referenced from [here](https://webflow.com/blog/react-components-in-webflow).

+Also a Github Actions is added to build the project in the `PRIVATE REPO` and copy it in another existing Github `PUBLIC` Repository.

 ## Step 1: Replace default names